Skip to main content

 A wellness program is only considered voluntary if financial incentives are not used to pressure you into revealing your family’s medical history.

 This rule prevents a situation where an employee feels financially compelled to surrender their genetic privacy.
 It ensures that the choice remains yours, unclouded by the prospect of a monetary penalty or a withheld reward.
-The authorization form you sign must clearly describe the types of being obtained and the general purposes for which it will be used, ensuring you are fully informed before making a decision.
+The authorization form you sign must clearly describe the types of genetic information being obtained and the general purposes for which it will be used, ensuring you are fully informed before making a decision.

 Authorization and Confidentiality Protocols